 Paint Technique: Antiquing Furniture

-7. After your glaze dries, add a coat of polyurethane to protect the finish.
+After the stain has fully dried, add a final coat of polyurethane to protect the finish.

 Reassemble your piece and display in any area of your home that could use a bit of cottage, farmhouse or rustic-style charm.